verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Everyone wants to be a DJ.
 No one wants to dance.
 - [ ] The sexiest people are the ones that ruin your mind, not rumple your sheets.
 - [ ] That's why they pay me the medium bucks
+- [ ] My therapist knows all your names
 I need to be enough—for myself.